Kubson908/student-clinic/README.md

   <h1 align="center">⚕️ Application for a medical clinic ⚕️</h1>

   <p align="center">
-    The project was developed for facultative subject at the university.
+    The project was developed for a faculty subject at the university.
     <br />

   </p>